 For the past three years, Airbnb has consolidated its position in the market.
 It acquired Luxury Retreats in 2017 for $200 million, followed by a $400 million acquisition of HotelTonight in 2019.
 Even with these acquisitions, it is still considered a rather “light” asset company in comparison to its main rivals, Expedia and Bookings.com.

 Many Airbnb hosts in major cities switched to long-term rentals as the short-term market collapsed in March, as a way to maintain a steady (if lower) income.
-To keep hosts on the platform, Airbnb recently launched monthly stays, similar to a normal rental service, but without the usual yearly rental agreement.
+To keep hosts on the platform, Airbnb launched monthly stays, similar to a normal rental service, but without the usual yearly rental agreement.

 Airbnb planned to IPO in early 2020, but with the pandemic it delayed its public launch until December 2020.
+By the middle of 2021, it was reporting activity on level with pre-pandemic levels, and 2022 saw it surpass 2019 figures in booking volume and usage.

 We’ve collected data and statistics on Airbnb.
 Read on to find out more.